AdobeDocs/experience-platform.en/help/sandboxes/ui/sandbox-tooling.md

 Improve configuration accuracy across sandboxes and seamlessly export and import sandbox configurations between sandboxes with the sandbox tooling feature.
 Use sandbox tooling to reduce the time to value for the implementation process and move successful configurations across sandboxes.

 You can use the sandbox tooling feature to select different objects and export them into a package.
-A package can consist of a single object, multiple objects, or an entire sandbox.
-Any objects that are included in a package must be from the same sandbox.
+A package can consist of a single object or multiple objects. <!--or an entire sandbox.-->Any objects that are included in a package must be from the same sandbox.

 ## Objects supported for sandbox tooling {#supported-objects}